VIN-WILSON207/notes-app/README.md

 SELECT * FROM notes WHERE user_id = auth.uid();
 ```

-## Testing RLS

-To verify RLS is working:

-1. Create two accounts (user1@test.com, user2@test.com)
-2. Login as user1, create some notes
-3. Login as user2, create different notes
-4. Each user should only see their own notes
-5. Try to access another user's note directly via API - should fail

 **Expected Behavior**:
 - Users can only see their own notes
 - Users can't modify/delete other users' notes